 All fifty states have anti-bullying legislation.
 And while there is no federal legislation that directly addresses bullying, there are times that bullying and discriminatory harassment overlap when it is based on race, national origin, color, sex, age, a type of disability, or religion.
 When his happens, federally-funded schools (including colleges and universities) have an obligation to resolve the harassment.

 Schools are obligated by these laws to address conduct that is:

 - Severe, pervasive or persistent

 - Creates a hostile environment at school.
 That is, it is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the services, activities, or opportunities offered by a school

-- Based on a student’s race, color, national origin, sex, disability, or religion.
+- Based on a student’s race, color, national origin, sex, a type of disability, or religion.
 The US Department of Justice has jurisdiction over religion under Title IV of the Civil Rights Act of 1964.

 - A school that fails to respond appropriately to harassment of students based on a protected class may be violating one or more civil rights laws enforced by the Department of Education and the Department of Justice, including:

 Title IV and Title VI of the Civil Rights Act of 1964